FormingWorlds/Obliqua/docs/src/manual/index.md

 # Development manual

 ## Contributing
-If you are interested in contributing to the model, please contact the developers using the information on the main page.
+If you are interested in contributing to the model, please contact the developers using the information on the Home page.

 ## Coding style
 - Indentation uses 4 spaces, no tabs.